-Liam O'Brien Sensei (Apr 1946 - Aug 2015) started kyudo in Japan where he trained for 11 years and founded the London Kyudo Society on his return to the UK.
+Liam O'Brien Sensei (Apr 1946 - Aug 2015), Kyoshi 8 Dan, started kyudo in Japan where he trained for 11 years and led the London Kyudo Society from his return to the UK.
+The traditional name of Shatokurin was replaced to make the practice open to as many people as possible.

 The photograph below was taken during the filming of an NHK Documentary about Kyudo.

-O'Brien Sensei is the translator of the Kyudo Manual vol. 1 and was President of the European Kyudo Federation, as well as a Board Member of the International Kyudo Federation, for several years.
-He was the Chairman of the UK Kyudo Association and the highest grade in Kyudo outside Japan until his passing in 2015 and led seminars in Switzerland every year.
+O'Brien Sensei is the translator of the Kyudo Manual vol. 1 (Kyohon Dai Ikkan) and was President of the European Kyudo Federation, as well as a Board Member of the International Kyudo Federation, for several years.
+He was the Chairman of the UK Kyudo Association and the highest grade in Kyudo outside Japan until his death at the end of August 2015.
+O'Brien Sensei also led seminars in Switzerland every year.

 He was posthumously awarded the 8th Dan in October 2015 by the International Kyudo Federation in recognition for his contribution to the development of Kyudo.